DFINITY-Education/programming-languages/module-1.md

 This distinction feels rather abstract, so let’s use a specific example to illustrate the main differences between the two.
 Let’s say you want to create a function that adds up a list of numbers.
 In Java, an imperative language, you might create a new variable to store the cumulative sum and then loop through the list, successively adding each value to that cumulative sum.
 The updating state change that occurs within in loop is referred to as a **side effect**, which means that it has an effect outside of just returning a value.

-In Haskell, a functional programming language, loops (like for and while) aren’t necessary.
+In Haskell, a functional programming language, loops (like `for` and `while`) aren’t necessary.
 Instead of updating the state of a program in a series of imperative statements, functional programs use recursion to successively apply functions to arguments - there is no “placeholder” variable that’s updated each run.
 Many programming languages share both elements of imperative and declarative styles, at times making it difficult to separate the two.
 One final example of a strictly declarative language is SQL.
-The following query shows how you _declare_ what you want instead of describing how to get it.
+The following query shows how you _declare_ what you want instead of describing how to get it:

 `SELECT score FROM games WHERE id < 100;`

 ### Program Compilation

-While high-level programming languages are generally easier for programmers to code in and understand, they cannot be directly executed by a computer’s CPU. **Compilation** is the process by which programs written in high-level languages are translated and processed into a lower-level language such as **machine code**(binary-like instructions).
+While high-level programming languages are generally easier for programmers to code in and understand, they cannot be directly executed by a computer’s CPU. **Compilation** is the process by which programs written in high-level languages are translated and processed into a lower-level language such as **machine code** (binary-like instructions).
 Compilation differs based on the programming language, but it often has several distinct steps that can be grouped into one of three stages: the front end, middle end, and back end.

 In the _front end_, the language-specific syntax and semantics are verified.
 This part of the front end is often itself divided into phases that include lexical analysis, syntax analysis, and semantic analysis.
 If the language is statically typed, then type checking is performed in this stage.
 The source code is translated into an intermediate representation (IR), a lower-lever representation that is used in the middle end.